BlueCyro/Resonance/README.md

 8 frequency bands are also provided at full bit-depth (32 bits) with **no** modifications other than being squared so as to provide the energy instead of the raw bin magnitude.
 You can access them in the same manner as above with the variable name instead being `fft_stream_band_(num)`

-Each band corresponds to a certain frequency range of the FFT.
-Band zero being 0-20hz, band one being 21-60hz... etc.
+Each band corresponds to the average energy of a certain frequency range of the FFT.
+Band zero being the average energy between 0-20hz, band one being the average between 21-60hz... etc.

 The bands are as follows: